Hitman 2 (2025 film)

 Hitman 2 is a 2025 South Korean action comedy film directed by Choi Won-sub.
 The film, a sequel to the 2020 film Hitman: Agent Jun, stars Kwon Sang-woo, Jung Joon-ho, Lee Yi-kyung, Hwang Woo-seul-hye, Kim Sung-oh, and Lee Ji-won.
 It was released on January 22, 2025.
-The film has grossed worldwide, becoming the third-highest-grossing South Korean film of 2025.

 Premise

 Jun, who gained brief fame as the creator of the webtoon Assassination Agent Jun, quickly earns the reputation of a "brainless writer" after Season 2 gets criticized miserably, but things take a turn when a real-life terrorist attack mirrors the plot of Season 2, leaving Jun wrongly accused by the NIS of being the mastermind behind the crime.